 10 things to see and do in the Montmartre neighborhood

-If you go to Paris, you must take the time to visit Montmartre, the bohemian district.
-You will breathe art in every corner.
+If you go to Paris, take the time to visit Montmartre, the most bohemian neighborhood.
+You will breathe art in every corner

 Ana Caballero